brhvucn/Boilerplate_ASPNETMVC/README.md

 [FluentValidation](https://docs.fluentvalidation.net/en/latest/) NuGet package to validate business logic.
 Examples of this can be seen in the `Request` classes in the `CRM.Domain` project.

+[Ensure.That](https://www.nuget.org/packages/Ensure.That/) NuGet package that will help to make clear and easy to read guard clauses.
+This can be seen in the entities in the `CRM.Domain` project.

 [AutoMapper](https://docs.automapper.org/en/stable/index.html) NuGet package to help with mapping between objects/entities.
 This can be seen in the `Facade` classes in the `CRM.BLL` project.

 [Dapper](https://github.com/DapperLib/Dapper) NuGet package with the lightweight ORM Dapper.
 Dapper is used to provide helper methods for querying the database.